 HATCHES - Hatches and watertight doors are heavy and dangerous if not secured correctly.
 Careful use of all doors and hatches, especially at sea, is very important.
 Carelessness could easily lead to severe injury.
 All doors and hatches should be positively latched either open or closed at all times, never left to swing free.

 HIGH-RESOLUTION HYDROGRAPHIC DOPPLER SONAR SYSTEM (HDSS) - The High-resolution Hydrographic Doppler Sonar System, developed by UCSD's Ocean Physics Group, have two sets of sonars installed on the R/V Roger Revelle.
 One set is a 50 kHz unit and the second set is 140 kHz, each consisting of 4 beams.
 The sonars measure ocean velocities and shears with very high precision.
-The data collected by the sonars is usually available post-cruise in a binary format.
-A MatLab routine is used to read the binary data and process it into usable scientific data, and displayed on the display array, and on the ship's website.

 HOLD - (See description of forward and lower scientific storerooms under LABORATORY SPACES in this section.)